 - A generous pinch of salt

-- Once it starts to come together as a dough, pour the mixture out on a flat, clean surface.
+Once the ingredients start to come together as a dough, pour the mixture out on a flat, clean surface.

-- Start kneading for a few minutes until you end up with a nice, smooth, pliable dough.
-If the dough is too wet/sticky, add some more flour and if the dough is too dry, add a splash water.
+Start kneading for a few minutes until you end up with a nice, smooth, pliable dough.
+If the dough is too wet/sticky, add some more flour.

-- Lightly dust your surface with more flour, then roll out each dough ball a few millimeters thick.
+Lightly dust your surface with more flour, then roll out each dough ball a few millimetres thick.
 Remember to keep dusting with flour whenever the dough starts sticking to the surface, or your rolling pin.

 Pre-heat a preferably non-stick frying pan on medium heat (you can add a light touch of oil if it isn't a non-stick pan).
 Toast the bread for 1-2 minutes on each side till browned and cooked through.
 Make sure you keep an eye on them and control your heat so they don't burn.

 Serve as a wrap, make a pizza, as a side or any other way you wish.

 You can keep the bread in the fridge.
 However, to be extra safe, you can keep them in the freezer.

 If the dough feels a bit too sticky as you knead it, just keep dusting it with flour.